College of Liberal Arts

 Online Language Proficiency Exam

-A single online test that assesses your listening, grammar, and reading skills.
+A single online test that assesses your listening, grammar, writing, and reading skills.
 Test is conducted at the Texas Language Center offices.

 Learn More